Having a sick pig can be stressful and traumatic, especially when trying to find the cause of its symptoms.

 - Seek immediate veterinary care and medication.

-Symptoms of Congenital tremors include the head and boy trembling, splayed0 leg in the hind legs, poor coordination, sitting like a dog, and increased shaking with sudden noise.
+Congenital tremors are characterized by head and body tremors, splayed hind legs, poor coordination, sitting like a dog, and increased shaking in response to loud noises.

 Unfortunately, you cannot do much for piglets born with congenital tremors, as this disease affects the central nervous system (CNS), which will take time and medication to heal.
 However, follow these steps to manage the tremors and provide comfort to the piglet: